Abortion Rights FAQ

-I'm under the age of 18, do I need my parent's consent to have an abortion?
+I'm under the age of 18.
+Do I need my parent's consent to have an abortion?

 The requirement that minors get parental consent before having an abortion varies by state.
-Some states actively require parental consent for women under the age of 18 with exceptions for abuse, incest or neglect.
-This typically includes the involvement of one parent, although a few states require parental consent of both parents.
+Some states actively require parental consent for people under the age of 18, with exceptions for abuse, incest, or neglect.
+This typically involves one parent, although a few states require the parental consent of both parents.

 Is there a mandatory waiting period between seeing a counselor and having an abortion?